aliuosio/mage2.docker/README.md

 The Database Hostname is ```mysql```
 See MySQL settings in ```.env``` for user, password and dbname

+### to use sockets to connect with redis, php and mysql

+    cp env.php.template <WORKDIR>/app/etc/env.php

 #### Magento 2 Cronjobs activation (values set in .env)
     docker exec -it <NAMESPACE>_php ./bin/magento cron:install
 > works only after Magento 2 configuration